nemediano/canalREH/docs/biblio.md

 **Contenido:**

 1. Prólogo
-1. Exilio de Atlantis
+1. Exilio de Atlantis (Exile of Atlantis)
-1. El Reino de las Sombras
+1. El Reino de las Sombras (The Shadow Kingdom)
-1. El altar y el escorpión
+1. El altar y el escorpión (The Altar and the Scorpion)
-1. Abismo negro
+1. Abismo negro (The Black Abyss a.k.a The Black City)
-1. La gata de Delcardes
+1. La gata de Delcardes (Delcardes' Cat a.k.a The Cat and the Skull)
-1. El Espectro del Silencio
+1. El Espectro del Silencio (The Skull of Silence a.k.a.
+The Screaming Skull of Silence)
-1. Jinetes del sol naciente
+1. Jinetes del sol naciente (Riders Beyond the Sunrise)
 1. ¡Con esta hacha gobierno!
+(By This Axe, I Rule)
-1. El estruendo del gong
+1. El estruendo del gong (The Striking of the Gong)
-1. Espadas del reino púrpura
+1. Espadas del reino púrpura (Swords of the Purple Kingdom)
-1. Hechicero y guerrero
+1. Hechicero y guerrero (Wizard and Warrior)
-1. Los espejos de Tuzun Thune
+1. Los espejos de Tuzun Thune (The Mirrors of Tuzun Thune)
-1. El Rey y el roble
+1. El Rey y el roble (The King and the Oak)
 1. Epílogo